hindu-comm/weblogs/manasataramgini/2012/09/2012-09-29_yet-another-flashback.md

 remarked that the lipid envelopes of our cells is a “memory” of the tholin world and there was never anything like an iron-sulfur world.

-From the stars we were made and in a star we will end\!
+From the stars we were made and in a star we will end!
 Hence, to us the smoke that arose from the ritual fires of ours and those of our ancestors represents that soot which shot forth from stars which made us.